Is this the top?

-Let’s have a look at some good examples.
+Let’s take a look at some good examples.

 In 2012, we will see a huge stock market collapse!

 This Forex Crunch article by Gregor Horvat predicted a stock market crash in 2012.
-Why?
-Because he saw some squiggly lines or something on the S&P 500 chart.
+This is because he saw some squiggly lines or something on the S&P 500 chart.

 The Great Recession Blog lived up to its name by fear mongering about a “devastating stock market crash” in 2012: